winqus/RobDroneGo/docs/Sprint Retrospective.md

 *Template with examples*

+Retrospective summaries are accessible in Microsoft Teams, SEM5 Group25 @-ISEP365Group Team > LARP5 file folder > "Sprint Retrospective.docx".

-Sprint retrospective is done at the end of each sprint and should cover the following.
+A Sprint retrospective is done at the end of each sprint and should cover the following.

 ## What Went Well ##
 - **Team Collaboration**: The team collaborated effectively, sharing ideas and solutions during daily standups.